Local Climate Adaptation Tool

 LCAT is a tool which supports local decision makers across the UK to plan and adapt to climate change.
-It is being developed by a partnership between the European Centre for Environment and Human Health and Cornwall Council with input from The Alan Turing Institute alongside a wide range of local stakeholders.
+It has been developed by a partnership between the European Centre for Environment and Human Health and Cornwall Council with input from The Alan Turing Institute alongside a wide range of local stakeholders from across the UK.

-The Local Climate Adaptation Tool (LCAT) brings together complex climate models, adaptation options and health impact evidence to help the user understand the health implications of climate change in their local area.
+The Local Climate Adaptation Tool (LCAT) brings together complex climate models, adaptation options and community and health impact evidence to help the user understand the health implications of climate change in their local area.
 Importantly, LCAT also generates recommendations for appropriate adaptation approaches, based on the best available evidence, to support the health and wellbeing of local people.
-LCAT is being co-developed with, and for, local authorities and local service providers.
+LCAT has been co-developed with, and for, local authorities and local service providers.

 How does the tool work?